Antioxidants Health Benefits: Aging, Longevity and Diet

 Antioxidants and Aging

 The health benefits of green tea can greatly improve life expectancy.
 Green tea has powerful cancer-fighting antioxidants and ingredients, which improve memory, cognition, cardiovascular health, and brain function

 Stress is known to negatively affect the aging process.
 Consider adding relaxation techniques and moderate exercise to your lifestyle.
 It will improve serotonin levels, help you sleep better and improve your overall feelings of well being.
 Plus, stress can age your appearance.
 Lighten those pesky wrinkles with a radiant smile and a breath of fresh air.

 Suggested Foods for Reducing the Signs of Aging

 This is a general grouping of foods we should include in our daily diets.

 Water: Necessary for hydration of the body and aids in flushing away toxins.
 Regular water consumption also improves complexion and radiance.

-Yogurt: Yogurt is a wonderful probiotic.
-Probiotics help maintain a healthy digestion and adds beneficial bacteria to the digestive tract.
+Yogurt: Yogurt is an excellent probiotic.
+Probiotics help maintain healthy digestion and adds beneficial bacteria to the digestive tract.
 Yogurt also provides the body with calcium.

-Whole Grains: Fiber is an important diet element.
+Whole Grains: Fiber is a vital diet element.
 It provides bulk to stave off hunger, improves digestion, helps lower cholesterol and aids in controlling blood sugar.